w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/testing-captions-with-users.md

 status: developing
 ---

-Tests are conducted with users who need captions and fixed issues based on findings.
+The content author(s) conducted tests with users who need captions and fixed issues based on findings.

 * Types of disabilities each user had
 * Number of users (for each type of disability)